 Inspired by summer, an humble head of cauliflower, a jar of BBQ sauce, with plenty of kale growing in the garden, and a fresh bottle of homemade ranch, I pulled this grilled barbecue cauliflower bowl together in about 30 minutes.

-It’s versatile enough for vegetarian and vegan diets and has tasty ways to switch it up.
+This BBQ cauliflower bowls recipe is versatile enough for vegetarian and vegan diets and has tasty ways to switch it up.
 If you’ve not barbecued cauliflower, you gotta give this recipe a go!
 Read on to learn more about this mouthwatering cauliflower bowl of BBQ goodness.

 Quick Guide: How to Make Barbecue Cauliflower Bowls